JuliaStats/MixedModels.jl/docs/src/mime.md

 MixedModels.likelihoodratiotest(m0,m1)
 ```

-To explicitly invoke this behavior, we must specify the right `show` method:
+To explicitly invoke this behavior, we must specify the right `show` method.
+(The raw and not rendered output is intentionally shown here.)
 ```julia
 show(MIME("text/markdown"), m1)
 ```